-In addition to the nine elements of the MALET language, there are details of structure and organization which are essential for a more complete understanding of MALET.
+In addition to the previously described elements of the MALET language, knowledge of certain details of structure and organization is essential for a more complete understanding of MALET.
 Following are descriptions of MALET modules, registers and buffers, memory requirements, and data organization.